thrasymache/finitelycomputable-microsites/README.md

 The following pip install arguments permit you to run an HTTP server on port 9000 with the corresponding commands:

-omnibus : `manage.py runserver 9000` (Django development server)
-omnibus[cherrypy] : `cherry-server.py 9000` (cheroot using CherryPy)
+finitelycomputable-django-apps: `manage.py runserver 9000` (Django dev server) finitelycomputable-django-apps[cherrypy] : `cherry-server.py 9000` (cheroot using CherryPy)
-(note that cheroot is a dependency of cherrypy, so the above pip install also permits the below usage) omnibus[cheroot] : `cheroot --bind 0.0.0.0:9000 omnibus.wsgi` (cheroot alone) omnibus[gunicorn] : `gunicorn -b 0.0.0.0:9000 omnibus.wsgi` omnibus[bjoern] : `bjoern-server.py 9000`
+(note that cheroot is a dependency of cherrypy, so the above pip install also permits the below usage) finitelycomputable-django-apps[cheroot] : `cheroot --bind 0.0.0.0:9000 finitelycomputable.django\_apps.wsgi` (cheroot alone) finitelycomputable-django-apps[gunicorn] : `gunicorn -b 0.0.0.0:9000 finitelycomputable.django\_apps.wsgi finitelycomputable-django-apps[bjoern] : `bjoern-server.py 9000`
-omnibus[waitress] : waitress-serve --port=9000 omnibus.wsgi:application
+finitelycomputable-django-apps[waitress] : waitress-serve --port=9000 finitelycomputable.django\_apps.wsgi:application

-cherry-server.py and bjoern-server.py are scripts that are part of the omnibus package because cherrypy and bjoern take their configuration as arguments in a Python function call, while the cheroot and gunicorn packages each provide a short executable script of the same name to pass arguments on the command line.
+cherry-server.py and bjoern-server.py are scripts that are part of the finitelycomputable-django-apps package because cherrypy and bjoern take their configuration as arguments in a Python function call, while the cheroot and gunicorn packages each provide a short executable script of the same name to pass arguments on the command line.
 (For example you can run `cat $(which gunicorn)` to view the one for gunicorn.